weniv/En_pythonbest20/src/pages/question14.md

 Every day, he sails to Skull Island to catch fish.
 Skull Island is known to be the place with the most fish caught in Weniv World, but there are many reefs and fog, making it a dangerous place.
 Every morning, Weniv News provides information on areas where the fog is lifting.
 Licat checks the map with the news and makes a plan to catch fish.

-" “How many fish will I catch today?”
+" How many fish will I catch today?

 Skull Island's map is a grid with a size of n x m, with a grid size of 1 x 1.
 The outside of the map cannot be accessed because of the dense fog, and one can only move to adjacent squares which are in up, down, left, and right directions.
 Each square displays a number or '#'.
 The number represents the number of fish that can be caught in that square, and Licat can move freely there. '#' indicates a reef and cannot be passed.